What are Personal Websites

 - Not all plans include a Windows option

 Interserver may soar slightly under the radar, but it is still on the web hosting market pool.
-The provider is reputable in terms of performance in web hosting career, and boasts 20 years of experience.
+The provider is reputable in terms of performance in web hosting career, and boasts 20 years of experience and supporting several apps and scripts such as Magento, WordPress, Joomla and Drupal, among others.

 The hosting company provides a range of hosting plans, including shared hosting, VPS hosting, and dedicated servers.
 Like some web hosting companies on the market, the company has high-priced hosting tiers, but it gets cheaper as you move up the ladder.